Historical German Text Normalization Using Type- and Token-Based Language Modeling: Related Work

 One immediate limitation of the type-based perspective is that the surrounding context of a particular type occurring in the source text is not taken into account.
 As already pointed in the introduction, historic spellings can have more than one unique normalization, depending on their context in which they are used.
 As such, contemporary approaches understand historic text normalization as a translation task on the sentence level, using language models to translate the entire sentence in its historic form to its extant form, using the full potential of current NLP methods.

 The system \emph{ModFr} \parencite{bawden_automatic_2022} appears to be the first such publication that uses a sequence-to-sequence Transformer in an encoder-decoder fashion, trained from scratch using a parallel corpus to normalize historic spellings of French, translating on a sentence level.
 A similar approach have been pursued in the system Transnormer by \textcite{bracke}, who seeks to design a normalization tool for the DTA, thus handles historic German c.~1500–1800, also makes use of the DTA EvalCorpus and follows a very similar objective as here.
 Methodologically, unlike \citeauthor{bawden_automatic_2022}, \citeauthor{bracke} fine-tunes the sequence-to-sequence ByT5 Transformer model \texttt{google/byt5-small} (\SI{300}{\mega\nothing} parameters; \cite{xue2022byt5tokenfreefuturepretrained}), which has been pre-trained on a (non-parallel) multilingual corpus in a fill-mask objective.
 A similar setup has been pursued by \textcites{de_la_rosa_modernilproject_2022}{rubino_automatic_2024}, with the former normalizing Spanish golden age texts (c.~1600), and the latter fine-tuning the sequence-to-sequence Transformer model \texttt{facebook/m2m100\_418M} pre-trained on many-to-many multilingual translation, in order to normalize Middle French (c.~15th century).
-In principle, being trained on large quantities of (unlabeled) textual data, these pre-trained LLMs should have gained general language understanding, and thus facilitate the fine-tuned variant to perform better in the normalization task—however, in the context of historical text normalization, this hypotheses has not been thoroughly verified.

 Sentence-based approaches to text normalization were even pursued before the emergence of Transformers, albeit much less frequent.
 One example is the sentence-based variant of Csmtiser \parencite{ljubesic_normalising_2016}, that normalizes by taking entire sentences as input, where whitespace is treated as an individual pseudo-character of the alphabet, and then proceeding like the type-based variant.